 In May 2016, the United Nations Security Council passed Resolution 2286, its first-ever resolution addressing attacks on health services in armed conflict.
 Resolution 2286 has potentially far-reaching implications: the Council not only condemns attacks and demands compliance with international humanitarian law in armed conflict, but also urges member states and the UN Secretary-General to take proactive steps toward preventing attacks and holding perpetrators accountable.

-Yet now—more than two years since the Security Council adopted the resolution—attacks on hospitals, medical facilities, and health workers continue with impunity.
-These attacks, and the frequency of them, show the unfulfilled promise of Resolution 2286—in Syria, Yemen, and many other countries in conflict around the world where violence on health facilities and personnel bring death and injury.
+Yet now—more than four years since the Security Council adopted the resolution—attacks on hospitals, medical facilities, and health workers continue with impunity.
+These attacks, and the frequency of them, show the unfulfilled promise of Resolution 2286—in Syria, Afghanistan, and many other countries in conflict around the world where violence on health facilities and personnel bring death and injury.

-The Safeguarding Health in Conflict Coalition’s latest report, Violence on the Front Lines reports 701 instances of violence in 23 countries in conflict in 2017.
+The Safeguarding Health in Conflict Coalition’s new report, Health Workers at Risk: Violence Against Health documents more than 1,200 incidents of violence in 20 countries in conflict in 2020.
 As set out in the recommendations of the report, the Coalition calls on the UN Security Council and member states to take concrete steps to implement the resolution and prevent these attacks and end impunity, including:

 - Member states should